rodolfodpk/go-crablet/internal/benchmarks/benchmarks/README.md

-# DCB Benchmarks
+# go-crablet Benchmarks

-This directory contains the Go benchmark test files for the DCB (Decision-Centric Backend) library.
+This directory contains the Go benchmark test files for the go-crablet library, which implements Dynamic Consistency Boundaries (DCB).

 ## 📚 Documentation